Help feed those in need by putting meals "on my tab" at Monkey's Tail

-HOUSTON, TX (KTRK) -- Most people at Monkey's Tail in North Houston never expected to be waiting in line for free meals.
+HOUSTON, Texas (KTRK) -- Most people at Monkey's Tail in North Houston never expected to be waiting in line for free meals.

 "It's kind of embarrassing, but you know, you're a mom," explained Tiffanie Kring, who came to pick up meals for her four children.
 "You have to do what you got to do."